tourkaman/PDC-support-web/documents/starting/get_research_time/get_research_time.rst

 Check your existing Time Allocation
 -----------------------------------

-You can see what Time Allocations in two ways:
+You can see what Time Allocations you belong to in two ways:

 #.
 If you have a SUPR account, go to your SUPR page and click the Projects tab.
 #.
 If you have a PDC account, you can login to Beskow/Tegner and use the ``projinfo`` command.